Hunger is a signal that reminds us to eat. This built-in, biological cue ensures our survival.

 Zinkov offers many recommendations for taming our desire for bad food, but they all boil down to two things: awareness and mindfulness.

-“For me, it’s about getting in that gap between the stimuli and your reaction,” she said.
+“For me, it’s about getting in that gap between the stimuli and your reaction,” said Zinkov.
 “When somebody has a craving that is overwhelming, it is so important to recognize it and get in that gap.
 That’s where growth and change happens.”

 The first step is becoming aware of your hunger.
 If you skip meals or try to make it all day on a small salad or a single muffin, it lowers your blood sugar and weakens your will, making you even more vulnerable to a craving later in the day.